tjungND/caoe-cerberus-query/README.md

 ### Test

 The library contains a Python script [caoe-cerberus-query/utilities/gen_emails.py](caoe-cerberus-query/utilities/gen_emails.py) that can be used to easily create test data for the CLI.
+After generating the data, [caoe-cerberus-query/demo_test.sh](caoe-cerberus-query/demo_test.sh) shell script can be used to run the tests.
 Running the script is easy; it accepts various optional parameters as follows:

 | Flag | Explanation |